If Crazy Rich Asians (Film) is intended as a satire on the Singaporean mentality, then it deserves full marks.

-- The climatic mahjong scene was truly affecting.
-But of course, one has to understand the game to appreciate it.
+- The climactic mahjong scene was truly affecting.
+But of course, one has to understand the game to appreciate the details.

 What I Really Hated About Crazy Rich Asians (Film)

-- As much as I urged myself to, I cannot ignore the fact that Henry Golding feels, sounds, and looks nothing like a Singaporean Chinese male.
+- As much as I urged myself to, I cannot ignore the fact that Henry Golding feels, sounds, and looks nothing like a typical Singaporean Chinese male.
+Rich or poor.

 - Actually, with the exception of Pierre Png’s Michael, Pierre being the only Singaporean cast in a significant role, none of the Singaporean characters felt local to me.
 (Koh Chieng Mun was overplaying her comedic role too much)